G2MC Flagship Projects Updates

 The Rare Disease flagship project is led by G2MC Executive Team member and Flagship Projects Co-Chair, Alan Shuldiner, and G2MC Executive Team member, Vajira Dissanayake.
 The overall objective of this project is to enable low and middle income countries (LMICs) around the world to implement genome and exome sequencing in children with rare, undiagnosed genetic disorders.
 Exome sequencing (ES) is the standard of care for the molecular diagnosis of children with rare undiagnosed genetic disorders and has had a profound impact on diagnosis, early treatment and outcomes of patients and their family members.
 Unfortunately, this valuable diagnostic tool is not readily available in many LMICs.

-This project aims to implement evidence-based clinical exome sequencing in children with rare undiagnosed genetic disorders in LMICs by establishing a network of clinics in hospitals in areas in South America, the Caribbean Islands, Africa, Asia, the Pacific Islands and other LMICs where genome and exome sequencing would be implemented as a routine service to patients when clinically indicated.
+This project aims to implement evidence-based clinical exome sequencing in children and adults with rare undiagnosed genetic disorders in LMICs by establishing a network of clinics in hospitals in areas in South America, the Caribbean Islands, Africa, Asia, the Pacific Islands and other LMICs where genome and exome sequencing would be implemented as a routine service to patients when clinically indicated.

 During the May 6 G2MC International Virtual Conference Breakout Sessions, the Rare Disease subgroup convened with interested conference participants to discuss moving the project forward through a proposed collaboration with Regeneron – a biotechnology company that already employs a successful exome sequencing model – and other potential partners including the University of Maryland (UMD), and the Undiagnosed Diseases Network.
 The goal is to implement a minimum of ten clinical settings in selected regions across the globe within the next 2-5 years that will implement genome and exome sequencing in children with rare, undiagnosed genetic disorders.
 This effort will include education and training of local clinicians, potentially through collaborations with the G2MC Education Working Group, and will also include the establishment of a central coordinating center that will oversee administrative functions and harmonize efforts.
 In the longer term, the project seeks to establish hundreds of sites to seamlessly employ genome and exome sequencing that will drastically improve healthcare for those with rare and undiagnosed conditions worldwide.